pkmnct/homebridge-lirc-tv/README.md

 # Homebridge LIRC TV

 This Homebridge plugin enables control of Televisions using LIRC.
+You can also use it to control other IR devices with multiple inputs.

 ## Compatibility